Pawat-Sarnchawanakit/Chiang-Mai-Travel-Ontology/query.md

 }
 ```

-## 4. Accessible and Affordable Tourist Spots Per Age Group
+## 3. Accessible & Affordable Spots for an Age Group

-Example query for Child Age visitors needing Wheelchair Friendly spots that are low-cost or free.
+Example: Child-friendly, wheelchair-accessible spots that are low-cost or free.

 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>